 His reasoning was Fake It Until You Make It.
 Spending dough on swanky digs with a killer view of the Masonic Temple and an extensive terrace was part of setting the right tone for our new venture.

 What that has meant over the years is my feeling like I do most the work for half the dough and him feeling like half the dough is just barely enough compensation for bringing the work in the door and helping develop the creative direction.
-We are both probably right and had the revenue been high enough many of our difficulties could have been avoided.
+We were both probably a little bit right and had the revenue been high enough many of our difficulties could have been avoided.
 Neither of us are greedy, but when it comes to questions of basic security we are pure alpha male.
 I purchased a condo not long after my return from San Diego, so there was a minimum amount of money needed to stay current with that and my truck payments.
 Caleb had similar responsibilities with the addition of a wife and baby son to take care of, so the pressure-cooker we found ourselves in as 2001 turned into 2002 was quite extreme.

 * * *